 - Their JetSwitch will let you watch streaming content from different countries simultaneously.

-- They have easy to use clients for Windows and Mac OS X.
+- They have easy to use apps for Windows, Mac, iOS, and Android.

 - They offer very fast server connections from almost anywhere in the world